Sampling-based vs. Design-based Uncertainty in Regression Analysis: The General Case

 \subsection{Set Up}

 Consider a sequence of finite populations indexed by population size, $n$.
-Unit $i$ in population $n$ is characterized by a set of fixed attributes $Z_{n,i}$ (including an intercept) and by a potential outcome function, $Y_{n,i}()$, which maps causes, $U_{n,i}$, into outcomes, $Y_{n,i}=Y_{n,i}(U_{n,i})$. $Z_{n,i}$ and $U_{n,i}$ are real-valued column vectors, while $Y_{n,i}$ is scalar.
+Unit $i$ in population $n$ is characterized by a set of fixed attributes $ Z_{n,i}$ (including an intercept) and by a potential outcome function, $ Y_{n,i}^{*}(\cdot)$, which maps causes, $U_{n,i}$, into outcomes, with the realized outcome denoted by $ Y_{n,i}^{}=Y_{n,i}^{*}(U_{n,i})$. $Z_{n,i}$ and $U_{n,i}$ are real-valued column vectors, and $Y_{n,i}^{}$ is scalar.
 We do not place restrictions on the types of the variables: they can be continuous, discrete, or mixed.
+The attributes and potential outcome functions remain fixed in our repeated sampling thought experiments.
+The realized outcomes in the sample vary from sample to sample because the units in the sample and the values of the causal variables change.

-There is a sequence of samples associated with the population sequence.
+There is a sequence of samples associated with the sequence of populations.
 We will use $R_{n,i}=1$ to indicate that unit $i$ of population $n$ is sampled, and $R_{n,i}=0$ to indicate that it is not sampled.
-For each unit in sample $n$, we observe the triple, $(Y_{n,i},U_{n,i},Z_{n,i})$.

-A key feature of the analysis in this section relative to Section \ref{section:cases} is that we now allow for more complicated assignment mechanisms.
-In particular, we relax the assumption that the causes have identical distributions. \begin{assumption} \textsc{(Assignment Mechanism)} The assignments $U_{n,1},\ldots ,U_{n,n}$ are jointly independent, and independent of $R_{n,1},\ldots ,R_{n,n}$, but not (necessarily) identically distributed (i.n.i.d.). \end{assumption}
+For each unit in sample $ n$, we observe the triple, $(Y_{n,i},U_{n,i},Z_{n,i})$.
+Relative to Section \ref {section:cases} we now allow for more complicated assignment mechanisms.
+In particular, we relax the assumption that the causes have identical distributions.